 You’re not dumb.

 You know that to start a blog and build it, you need to grow your email list.

-And that offering your readers a juicy sign-up “bribe” will grow your list faster.
+And that offering your readers a juicy sign-up “bribe” packed with power words will grow your list faster.

 But despite this, you still don’t have one.